swiss-ai-center/core-engine/docs/tutorials/getting-started.md

 kubectl get pods --all-namespaces
 ```

-## Start the Engine
+## Start the Core Engine

-_Follow the instructions described in the [Engine documentation - Run locally using Kubernetes (with minikube) and official Docker images](../reference/engine.md)._
+_Follow the instructions described in the [Core Engine documentation - Run locally using Kubernetes (with minikube) and official Docker images](../reference/core-engine.md)._

 ## Start the Webapp